lambdaclass/concrete/ROADMAP.md

     specs need it.
 Each formal module must state its erasure/runtime story, its evidence class, the Lean artifact it lowers to, and the refinement relation to runtime containers such as `Vec`, `HashMap`, `OrderedMap`, and `HashSet`.
+31b.
+Add a **shipped pure-core stdlib proof arc**, distinct from the pull-gated
+    formal-container work in 31a.
+This proves the stdlib code users actually call, not separate mathematical containers.
+Scope v1 narrowly:
+    `Option`/`Result` helpers (`map`, `and_then`, `map_err`, identity /
+    composition where expressible), numeric checked helpers (success/failure agreement with documented overflow, divide-by-zero, and narrowing behavior), `Bytes`/slice pure helpers (`view`, `cmp`, checked `get`/`set`, raw-data preservation, bounds behavior), and checked text/path conversions (valid UTF-8 boundary, raw bytes preserved, unchecked constructors named `_unchecked`).
+Non-goals: hosted APIs, allocation behavior, filesystem, network, process, clock, console effects, broad collection proofs, and the `formal_vec`/`formal_map`/`formal_set` model-container layer.
+Done when a
+    small Lean proof suite is CI-gated, each covered API's manifest/report row distinguishes `proved` from `tested`/`enforced`, and a negative fixture proves the report cannot keep `proved` after a body/spec drift.
+This is the "proved pure core" part of the Phase 7 excellence contract; do not let it be deferred behind breadth modules such as JSON, CLI, or networking.
 32. Add stdlib authority/allocation/runtime-obligation gates so core helpers cannot silently widen capabilities, allocation behavior, trusted assumptions, or runtime-risk obligations.